-Parramatta, is the Central River City in the Greater Sydney Commission's vision of the Metropolis of Three Cities - the Eastern Parkland City, the Central River City and the Eastern Harbour City, designed to meet the needs of an evolving Sydney population.
+Contemporary Parramatta, is the Central River City in the Greater Sydney Commission's vision of the Metropolis of Three Cities - the Eastern Parkland City, the Central river City and the Eastern Harbour City.
+Parramatta is now constituted by people from many diverse parts of the world, each with varying connections to either their own or their parents' countries of birth.
+The different attachments to gathering places, parks, places of worship and home offer different narratives of belonging and place in Parramatta, and are vital to understanding Parramatta as a distinct gathering place

-Parramatta's diverse range of migration experiences are central to its contemporary cultural identity.
-From labour migration, family reunions and chain migration to refugee movements and, growing temporary and skills-based migration, each of these different experiences shape the diversity of lived experiences in Parramatta.
+As Parramatta emerges as Sydney's Central River City the diverse range of migration experiences are central to its unique cultural identity.
+From labour migration, family reunions and chain migration to refugee movements and, increasingly, growing volumes of temporary and skills-based migration, each of these different experiences of migration also shape very different experiences of arrival in Parramatta.
+It is also important to tell the stories of different moments in Parramatta's contemporary history, from the Parramasala Festival, the Parramatta Lanes Festival and the Parramatta Mosque.